ibm-cloud-docs/Cloudant/offerings/compliance.md

 The GDPR seeks to create a harmonized data protection law framework across the EU and aims to give citizens back the control of their personal data, whilst imposing strict rules on those hosting and ‘processing’ this data, anywhere in the world.
 The Regulation also introduces rules relating to the free movement of personal data within and outside the EU.
-The {{site.data.keyword.cloudant_short_notm}} team is currently working on related activities for GDPR and fully intends to be compliant by the deadline of May 25, 2018.
+For more information, see the [{{site.data.keyword.IBM_notm}} privacy statement](https://www.ibm.com/privacy/).